Sovini Property Services closes the gap on gender pay and challenges industry stereotypes through innovative initiatives

-The property maintenance company continues to actively encourage more females to choose a career in the industry.
-The newly appointed Managing Director, Anita Harrison-Carroll is calling for more females to be empowered into a career in construction – with many initiatives now in place.
+Chief Business Officer, Anita Harrison-Carroll who oversees the Group’s commercial activities is calling for more females to be empowered to consider a career in construction – with many initiatives now in place.

-Managing Director, Anita Harrison-Carroll says: “
+Chief Business Officer, Anita Harrison-Carroll says:

-I’m passionate in encouraging more female representation within an, at present highly male dominated construction industry.
-As the newly appointed Managing Director I will ensure our long-term vision in closing the gender pay gap and creating equal opportunities for all.
-In addition, the company’s executive management team and board are committed to ensure the gap continues to reduce.”
+“I’m passionate about encouraging more female representation within the, at present, male dominated construction industry.
+As Chief Business Officer, I will ensure our long-term vision in closing the gender pay gap and creating equal opportunities for all is achieved.
+In addition, the company’s Executive Management Team and Board are committed to ensuring we achieve equality for all.”

-Tracey Baker of Sovini Property Services added:
+Amanda Cromarty, Commercial Manager of Sovini Property Services, added:

-“Construction is a male dominated industry but it’s refreshing to see more females being encouraged into a career in construction.
-As a proud woman in construction, I confidently think all females can achieve their aspirations here too, achieving a wealth of success.
-I’m excited to see the Group further support this vision over the coming years, welcoming more women into roles, providing equality for all.”
+“Construction is a predominantly male dominated industry, but it’s refreshing to see more females considering a career in construction through initiatives such as the Pathway Into Construction.
+As a proud woman in construction, I believe all females can achieve their aspirations here too, equally and fairly.
+I’m excited to see Sovini Property Services further support this vision over the coming years, welcoming more women into roles within the industry.”